FusionAuth/fusionauth-site/DocsDevREADME.md

+## Running builds
+Almost all of the content for site now lives under the [astro](./astro) directory and is built by astro.
+You can run the site by cd-ing into the astro directory and running npm scripts from there or by running savant targets from the top level.

+The build targets are
+- `npm run dev` or `sb watch`: starts the astro dev server.
+Will render each page on demand and watch for file changes.
+Does not run the full build
+- `npm run start` or `sb server`: runs a full build except for the compression step and will serve the whole site.
+Useful if you need test search or the build process.
+- `npm run dev-build` or `sb compile`: runs the build step minus the compression but does not serve the file

 ## Content Style Guidelines

 Here are some guidelines to follow when writing documentation (everything under [docs](astro/src/content/docs)), articles (everything under [articles](astro/src/content/articles)), and blogs [blog](astro/src/content/blog).